LifeShare University

 REMEMBER: WAIT, DON'T EXTUBATE MAKE THE CALL 1-800-241-4483

-RESPIRATORY CARE OF TYPICAL DONOR
+RESPIRATORY CARE OF A BRAIN DEAD DONOR

 • Please DO NOT make vent changes without speaking to the LifeShare Coordinator unless emergent care needed